Is your typical weekly diet helping or hindering your health?

 Firstly, it has been well researched for its health benefits; probably one of the most widely researched diets in recent years.
 And secondly, it is a long term diet and lifestyle approach rather than a diet which is designed to be a short term treatment for a particular health problem.

-It is important to note that whilst this diet is good for many, for some people, a more targeted diet is required to address a specific health condition.
+It is important to note that whilst this diet is good for many, for some people, a more targeted diet is required to address a specific health concern.

 What does the Mediterranean diet consist of?

 This diet, as the name suggests, follows the traditional eating patterns of those living in Mediterranean countries such as Greece and Italy.
-(It’s not to be confused with the type of diet you might enjoy whilst travelling these countries such as gyros and hot chips, pizza, nutella pancakes, and ham and cheese paninis!)
+(This is not to be confused with the Mediterranean tourist diet which might look more like gyros and hot chips, pizza, Nutella pancakes, ham and cheese paninis or giant bowls of pasta…but I digress!)

-The diet consists of mainly fruits, vegetables, wholegrains, nuts, seeds, legumes, olive oil, herbs and spices.
-So essentially it is a plant based diet with every meal based around plants.
+The true Mediterranean diet consists of mainly fruits, vegetables, wholegrains, nuts, seeds, legumes, olive oil, herbs and spices.
+So essentially it is a plant based diet.
+Every meal is based around plants.

 Add in some seafood at least two to three times per week and moderate amounts of poultry, eggs, cheese and yoghurt.
 The emphasis of getting your protein from plants and seafood means you get the benefits of a diet rich in antioxidants, vitamins, minerals, fibre and omega 3 fatty acids.